yuvansharma/SpaTracker/README.md

 python scripts/rename_epic_prefix.py --root_dir path_to/epic_tasks_final/common_task --prefix path_to_epic_kitchens_data
 ```

+Note: if you are already using the [arm4r](https://github.com/Dantong88/arm4r) repository, this script is also available under the ```tools``` directory for convenience.

 ### 2. Extracting 3D Points (Optional)

 To generate `points.zarr` files (note: this will overwrite existing ones in `epic_tasks_final.zip`):